Resources / Transition to College

 2. You need to join Greek life to have a social life

 Many incoming freshman may feel they need to join a fraternity or sorority to have a social life in college, especially if Greek life is a big part of the school’s social structure.
 However, Greek life is not for everyone.
 Some students avoid it due to the cost or time commitment involved, or because it is not their type of scene.
 Fortunately, Greek Life is not the only way to have a positive social experience in college.
 There are so many other opportunities, extracurricular activities, and clubs that offer an opportunity to meet new people, expand your social circle, and develop friendships in a setting that may be more aligned with your interests and goals.
-Even if you decide that Greek life is not for you, many of the events held by fraternities and sororities are open to everyone on campus, which gives “non-Greeks” the opportunity to socialize with members of fraternities and sororities if they want to.
+Even if you decide that Greek life is not for you, some of the events held by fraternities and sororities may be open to everyone on campus, giving “non-Greeks” the opportunity to socialize with members of fraternities and sororities if they want to.

 6-myths-professor